Tag Archives: Tanzania

 Nostalgia for zilipendwa is far from being a melancholic rumination over days long past; it is enacted instead for the sake of health and community well-being.
 Zilipendwa is a conscious act towards musicking the values of a fading era, creating temporary autonomous zones where the perceived chaos and noise of neoliberal globalization are now waiting to rush in.

-Above, Juwata Jazz Band, a popular zilipendwa group; below, the U.S.-based zilipendwa artist Samba Mapangangala.
-(Don’t worry—the music and dancing start pretty soon, and they’re worth the wait!)
+Above, Msondo Ngoma, a group discussed in the article; below, the U.S.-based zilipendwa artist Samba Mapangangala.
+(Don’t worry—the music and dancing start soon, and they’re worth the wait!)

 Comments Off on Zilipendwa and nostalgia